sarthakgarg07/real-time-chat-app/README.md

     The React application should now be running on `http://localhost:5173`.

 3.  **Open the App:**
     -   Open your web browser and navigate to `http://localhost:5173`.
-You should see the login page
+You should see the login page.